 Photo by Steven Seagondollar

-Whittington is humble about what he is able to accomplish.
+Whittington is humble about what he is able to accomplish as a car broker.
 “I try to plan for every day, and I lay out my to-do list the night before.
-I try to go through life and business like that.
-However, client requests that front seat in his days that he says are always an adventure.
+I try to go through life and business like that,” he said.

 “That’s what I love the most is making an impact with charities, and this life I’ve got gives me that opportunity,”

-One elaborate request he fulfilled in less than a week’s time?
+One elaborate request the car broker fulfilled in less than a week’s time?
 Finding a Prevost Bus for a client’s daughter’s ninth birthday party.
-And, it had to be completely wrapped in pink with the daughter’s name on the side and moved from Los Angeles to Manhattan to surprise the girls and take them and their parents to Six Flags.
+It had to be completely wrapped in pink with the daughter’s name on the side and moved from Los Angeles to Manhattan to surprise the girls and their parents with a trip to Six Flags.